serverless-projects/cognito-tool/README.md

 [![npm version](https://badge.fury.io/js/cognito-tool.svg)](https://badge.fury.io/js/cognito-tool)

-# cognito-tool 👫→💾
+# cognito-tool
-Amazon doesn't have any way of backing up and restore heir AWS Cognito User Pools. cognito-tool is a CLI for backing up and restore the data. <b>Note: AWS has no way of extracting the passwords of your users so you need to store these separately 😵</b>
+Amazon doesn't have any way of backing up and restore heir AWS Cognito User Pools. cognito-tool is a CLI for backing up and restore the data. <b>Note: AWS has no way of extracting the passwords of your users so you need to store these separately</b>

-This repo is forked from  [mifi/cognito-backup](https://github.com/mifi/cognito-backup) and added restore features
+This repo is forked from  [mifi/cognito-backup](https://github.com/mifi/cognito-backup) and added restore features.
+Package name is changed from `cognito-backup` to `cognito-tool` to adapt the new functions which are not only focus on backup tasks

-1) Package name change from `cognito-backup` to `cognito-tool` to adapt the new functions which are not only focus on backup tasks
+## Notes for cognito user restore

-2) When restore, set the default password to `P@ssw@rd1234`
+1) When restore, this tool sets the default password to `P@ssw@rd1234` to all cognito users.
-3) When restore, user's sub (The UUID of the authenticated user) is unique, can't be restored.
-AWS will create new sub for each cognito user.
+2) When restore, user's `sub` (The UUID of the cognito user) is unique in aws, the original sub can't be restored.
+New sub will be set when restoring.

 ## Install
 ```